 The “greenest” answer on fillings is therefore likely wool, though it settles and can become hard, or natural latex (rubber).
 I’m a bit allergic to some types of wool, so that is not great.
 On latex, the notion of a sofa made of rubber (even if wrapped in cotton) doesn’t thrill me — both for comfort and because both of the furniture makers I talked to raised issues (Mr. Fonville talked about its lack of durability; Robert about a reported smell and some level of customer dissatisfaction).
 Even with the price break, it’s still a real investment for us to get a new sofa, and I don’t want to have to do it again.
 So I’m a bit stuck on this one.

-Robert is an earnest man, even — I would say — an eccentric seeker on an environmental quest of sorts, and he has a genuine interest in helping those with budgetary constraints.
-For example, he gave me a substantial price break on the sofa before he learned I had a blog or would write about it in any way (I swear!).
-That’s because he’s accustomed to working with people who are dealing with serious chemical-related illnesses or extreme allergies, and he regularly offers them deals in the same kind and generous way he did for me.
+Robert gave me a substantial price break on the sofa before he learned I had a blog or would write about it in any way (I swear!).
+That’s because he indicated he’s accustomed to working with people who are dealing with serious chemical-related illnesses or extreme allergies, and he regularly offers them deals in the same way he did for me.

-Great, we get a new sofa!
-Still, overall, it was a bit stunning to me how difficult and time-consuming it was to find decent, chemical-free options.
+It was stunning how difficult and time-consuming it was to find decent, chemical-free options.

 Here’s a summary of what I’ve learned: harmful chemical flame retardants are in most foam-based products, including mattresses and sofas.
 They shouldn’t be there.
 They don’t help to reduce fires, according to Stapleton and they may even increase the risks of a fire as people inhale dangerous chemicals when they burn.
 Despite this rank stupidity, they are very hard to avoid, which means that hundreds of millions of people are needlessly exposed, every day.
 The scale of this is actually hard to take sitting down.